skiadas/TheoryCompCourse/schedule.md

     - Recognizable languages.
 Give examples of recognizable languages that are not decidable.

 Activity 5
   ~ - Write a Python program that *decides* the language of all (finite) binary strings that contain at least two 1s.
-(Food for thought: does this program have to worry about non-binary strings?)
+(Food for thought: does this program have to worry about handling non-binary strings?)
     - Write a Python program that *decides* the language of all prime numbers.
     - Write Python programs that *decide* the empty language and the language consisting of just the empty string, respectively.

 Practice
+  ~ - Exercises 4.5, 4.7
-  ~ - The problem GREATER takes as input a number, and has as solutions all numbers that are greater than this number.
+    - The problem GREATER takes as input a number, and has as solutions all numbers that are greater than this number.
 Is this a computational problem according to our definition?
     - A *composite* number is a positive integer which has at least one non-trivial divisor.
 The problem FACTOR takes as input a number.
 If the number is composite, then the solution set is all of the number's non-trivial divisors.
 If the number is prime, the solution is "no" indicating no solution.
 This can be described as a "search" problem.
 Express it as a search problem by specifying a predicate function.
     - Define "threshold", "optimization" and "decision" versions of the previous problem that have an analogous computational difficulty.
-    - Write a Python program that *decides* the language that contains all strings in the alphabets that have "matching parentheses", meaning that every "open parenthesis" is going to be matched by a "close parenthesis".
+    - Write a Python program that *decides* the language that contains all strings in the ASCII alphabet that have "matching parentheses", meaning that every "open parenthesis" is going to be matched by a "close parenthesis".
 The strings can contain any other letters inbetween.

-Homework 2
+    - (Optional, Challenge) Using HasShortPath as a helper function, write an algorithm for solving ShortestPath.

+HW 2 (Due 9/20 4pm in LYN 110)
-  ~ 4.12, 4.19, 4.20, 4.25, Bonus: 4.26
+  ~ 4.12, 4.19, 4.20, 4.25a,b, Bonus problems: 4.25c, 4.26

 ## Week  3 (09/17-09/21)